Understand what your users will experience during the Managed OS for macOS update process

 Install in Progress: After a user starts an update via the Kandji menu bar app, they will be shown the following Install in Progress window.
 The Mac will automatically reboot to complete the update installation.

 Once the enforcement deadline has been reached, the Kandji menu bar app will open, displaying a 30-minute countdown, giving the user time to close all programs and save their work.

-If the user does not click Start Now by the end of the countdown, Kandji will forcibly close all apps and begin the upgrade.
+If the user does not click Update Now by the end of the countdown, Kandji will forcibly close all apps and begin the upgrade.

 In cases where the deadline for an enforced version has passed for a Mac running an older incremental version of macOS, the latest released version of macOS approved by Kandji will always be installed when updating.
 The enforced version only sets the "floor" used to determine if an update is required; it does not set the version that gets installed.

 Delay 1 hour: Users will also have the option to delay the enforced install by one hour, each hour, for up to an additional 24 hours.
 This helps prevent installations from disrupting critical activities during the working day.